-Teachers are required to provide comments regarding any scores of 1 or 2.
+Teachers are asked to use this assessment tool to discuss both areas where improvement is required and exemplary professional behaviour.
+Use of the comment section is encouraged for all learners and is required for any scores of 1 or 2.
 If the score was based on a critical incident, the teacher will be required to provide additional information.
-Teachers may also provide comments regarding a student's strengths and areas for improvement.

-Further details about the assessment of student professionalism are provided in the MD Program's Guidelines for the Assessment of Student Professionalism.
-Those guidelines, including case-based examples on how to fill out the professionalism assessment form, are summarized in an Introduction to Assessing Professionalism in the MD Program eModule.
+For more information on how to complete the assessment of professional behaviours form, are summarized in an Introduction to Assessing Professionalism in the MD Program eModule.